exosite-archive/exoline/README.md

 Test
 ----

-To run the tests, type:
+To run the tests, install the packages in test/requirements.txt, and then type:

 ```bash